 Check out Megan’s post on visiting Bocas Del Toro

-Puerto Escondido getaway in winter
+Puerto Escondido December getaway

 Puerto Escondido, located on Oaxaca state’s coastline, is perfect for a winter break.
 With average winter temperatures of 29 degrees Celsius (84 farenheight), you certainly won’t be chilly here – and the winter is the dry season, so you’ll be graced with beautiful blue skies and perfect beach weather.